eplots/pwnbox/README.md

 Make sure you rename your file to `.conf`.
 Then you can start your VPN like you would normally do.

-## Update theme

-Go to the top menu bar and choose:

-System -> Preferences -> Look and Feel -> Appearance

 You should now see a theme called "HackTheBox".
 Select it and select "Apply Background".

-> At this point, you should have most of the Pwnbox 'look and feel'.
-However, if you want to further customize it, keep following allong.

 ## Customizing panels